aguszorza/secuweb/Exercice_2/with_faults/README.md

 * In the register form, the field password is vulnerable to sql injection.
 You can add for example the text `a'); delete from user where username='user1';--` and you would delete the user whose username is user1 from the database.

+* In the home page, the title shows the user's username.
+So it is vulnerable to XSS attack.
+If you register for example with the text `"> <script>alert("XSS")</script>`, every time you refresh the page, you will get an alert.

 * The password is saved as a text instead of being a hash.

 ## Comments